altaha/pypytetris/README.md

-pypytetris
+PyPyTetris
 ==========

-A game of Tetris using PyGame
+A game of Tetris in Python using Pygame graphics library

+requirements:
+	- Python 2.7
+	- Pygame library (download from http://www.pygame.org/)